 For a Lawful Evil character, the codes they follow are of utmost importance.
 The personal code for a Lawful Evil character might look like this.

-- I will not betray my allies and superiors.
+- I will not break promises to my allies and superiors.

 - I will follow my personal code above all else.

-- I will respect and obey the authorities that I recognise.
+- I will respect and follow the authorities that I recognise.

-- I will harm and kill others for personal gain and to advance my order.
+- I will harm and eliminate others for personal gain and to advance my order.

 - I will not help the weak and needy.